Ingvord/tango-v10-design-doc/docs/index.md

 We also have in plan to extend the existing protocol.
 The following flowchart shows the idea of the changes which will be presented in more details later in this document.

 ![](images/UsersCode_toCoreLib.png)

+# Preface

+In this part you will find what to expect from this document and in which way information and ideas will be presented.

+First of all, please, read _Terminology and definitions_ part to find out what we mean by "core library" as everything we are going to talk about further is going to be about "core library".

+We have decided to look at the Tango Controls form the perspective of quality attributes.
+The most important and those we think are lacking are in the Quality attributes part.
+Of course, we were keeping in mind other quality attributes while working on this document.

+We have taken some parts of the existing core library to make analysis and further discussions easier.

+Block schemes and diagrams are used to present information.